1941 NFL Championship Game: Players' shares

-With the poor attendance, the net gate receipts were a record low with under $42,000.
+With the low attendance, the net gate receipts were a record low at under $42,000.
 Each Bears player received $431, while each Giants player saw $288, less than half of the previous year's.

 Ticket prices were $4.40 for the grandstand and $2.20 for bleachers.

 War casualties

 Two players in the game, back Young Bussey of the Bears and end Jack Lummus of the Giants, were killed in action three years later in World War II, in early 1945.
 Navy lieutenant Bussey died in the Invasion of Lingayen Gulf in the Philippines and Marine lieutenant Lummus was posthumously awarded the Medal of Honor for valor at the Battle of Iwo Jima.